aguerradelgado/Integration-Project-COP-1500/README.md

 # Integration-Project-COP-1500
-This is my Integration Project from my COP 1500 class The project is under main.py
+This is my Integration Project from my COP 1500 class.
+The project is under main.py
 # Desc:
 Allows the user to select what region of Peru they want to learn more about.